 Some thought Spanish people were simply getting more boring, and blamed reality TV or Belén Esteban or smartphones.

 Others blamed the economic crisis.
 “Well, of course the brains are leaving the country.
 It’s called brain drain, after all!
 Why just last month my second cousin Fulanito went to Chile to look for work…”

 Several more years passed.
 One zombie government was replaced by another zombie government.
 Some zombies were able to set up Swiss bank accounts and funnel billions out of the country.

 People around the country shrugged their shoulders.
 “What can we do?
 Just wait for things to work themselves out, I guess…”

 “Yeah, I guess that’s the only thing we can do… Anyway, you gonna watch the football match tonight?”

 P.S.
 Calling this a novel is, of course, a huge exaggeration.
 It’s barely even a short story.
 But if you like zombies, I’ve got another article about the ebola zombie apocalypse and about the Coronavirus in Spain.
 Enjoy!

 P.P.S.
 This was written a long time ago.
 Now we have like 9 political parties struggling to win every election.
-Podemos, Ciudadanos, Vox, the Catalan independence parties.
+The scene is constantly changing, but let’s say that at the moment of writing this the important ones are the PP, the PSOE, Podemos, Ciudadanos, Vox, the Basque and Catalan independence parties, and probably more.
 The fun never ends!